This topic guides you through creating your first Storage Gateway file system.

 - Use from 1 to 256 characters.

 - Valid characters are letters (upper or lower case), numbers, hyphens, underscores, and periods.
-(Important: Cannot contain a slash (/) character because this character delimits bucket and object names in Oracle Cloud Infrastructure Object Storage.)
+(Important: The name cannot contain a slash (/) character because this character delimits bucket and object names in Oracle Cloud Infrastructure Object Storage.)

 If an Object Storage bucket by this file system name doesn’t exist in your tenancy, the bucket is created.